On the Role of Negative Precedent in Legal Outcome Prediction: Baselines

 \section{Baselines}

 We contextualise the performance of the joint and \model{} with a number of baselines.
-As a starting point we build a simple classification model trained to predict only positive or negative outcome separately, see \cref{fig:mod1}.
+As a starting point we build a simple classification model trained to predict positive or negative outcome separately, see \cref{fig:mod1}.
 We further want to test whether the advantage of our joint model stems from encoding the relationship between positive and negative outcome, or whether it is down to simply training on more data.
 We test this by formulating the task as a multi-task learning objective, see \cref{fig:mod3}.
 While this model is trained on the same amount of data as our joint model, it does not explicitly encode the relationship between positive and negative outcomes.

 \paragraph{A Simple Baseline.} For our simple baseline model we formulate the positive and negative outcome prediction as a multi-label classification task.
-Despite its being conceptually simple, this model achieves state-of-the-art on the task of case outcome prediction \cite{lexGLUE}, which is an analogous task to our positive outcome prediction task.
-Given the facts of a case $\facts$ we directly model the probability that the outcome is positive as a binary classification problem where the first class is the positive $+$ and the second is the union of negative and unclaimed $\{-, \emptyset\}$.
-Likewise, we \emph{separately} model the probability that the outcome is negative as a binary classification problem where the first class is the negative $-$ and the second is the union of positive and unclaimed $\{+, \emptyset\}$.
+Despite its conceptual simplicity, this model achieves state-of-the-art performance on the task of positive outcome prediction.
+Given the facts of a case $\facts$, we directly model the probability that the outcome is positive, as a binary classification problem where the first class is the positive $+$ and the second is the union of negative and unclaimed $\{-, \emptyset\}$.
+Likewise, we separately model the probability that the outcome is negative, as a binary classification problem where the first class is the negative $-$ and the second is the union of positive and unclaimed $\{+, \emptyset\}$.
 To this end, we define a pair of binary classifiers:\looseness=-1